GarvAgnihotri/Papyr/README.md

 ![Logo](papyr.jpg)

+🧱 Papyr – A Simple Block-Based Python IDE
-Papyr is a full-featured, modern Python code editor built with Python itself.
-It combines the simplicity of classic IDEs with powerful new features to help beginners and professionals write, debug, and manage Python code efficiently.
+Papyr is a lightweight and beginner-friendly Python IDE built using Python itself.
+It offers a basic block-based coding mode, allowing you to create simple Python programs by dragging and dropping visual code blocks — perfect for learning and experimenting with Python logic.

-🚀 Features
+🚀 Core Features

-- 🧠 Smart Code Editor — Syntax highlighting, autocompletion, and error checking
-- 🧩 Extensions Support — Add new tools and features via a built-in extensions manager
-- 🏆 Achievements System — Unlock coding milestones as you write and run code
-- 🔤 Block Based Coding Mode — Visual drag-and-drop coding inspired of Scratch
-- 🗂️ Tabbed File Management — Work on multiple files in one window
-- 🖼️ Dark/Light Themes — Customize the appearance with modern themes
-- ⚙️ Built-in Terminal & Python Console
-- 🧪 Run & Debug Python Code Easily
-- 🌐 Offline & Lightweight — Just download and run, No installation or internet required
+🔤 Block-Based Coding — Drag-and-drop basic blocks to build Python code 🧪 Run Python Code — Easily run your code with a single click ⚙️ Built-in Terminal — View output and basic print/debug messages 🌐 Offline & Lightweight — No installation or internet required — just download and run the .exe

 📥 Download
 👉 Download the latest `.exe` version from the [Releases](https://github.com/GarvAgnihotri/papyr/releases) section.